karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 The term "master file" is as per the description in Section 5 of {{RFC1035}}.

+The use of parenthesis in the examples as as described in Section 5.1 of {{RFC1035}}.

 # Catalog Properties

 If bootstrapping of the underlying master file for the member zone is not required or is disabled in the implementation configuration, then the various boot properties defined in this document MAY be absent, and in that context, their absence DOES NOT constitute a broken catalog zone.